Digital-Preservation-Coalition/bit-list/content/entries/oral-histories/index.en.md

 ---
 id: VT_wDIIltu
 title: Oral Histories
 description: Oral histories including both audio and audiovisual (video and sound), and their accompanying transcripts and/or time-pointed summaries.
 examples: Examples are wide ranging but can generally include born-digital or digitized material produced as an output of oral history projects; video or oral histories; transcripts, summaries, and other accompanying materials
 categories:
   - Museum and Gallery
   - Community Archives
   - Sound and Vision
+threats:
+  - Sensitive Data
 classification: endangered
 imminence: 2
 effort: 2